 When I was a kid, personal computers were just coming out.
-After ten minutes on a school purchased, black-and-green-screened computer in the 5th grade, I was hooked.
+After ten minutes on a school-purchased, black-and-green-screened computer in the fifth grade, I was hooked.

 The next year, when my aunt purchased a basic PC, I was visiting her house as often as I could convince my mom to drive me there and played with early art programs (think bitmap) and layout software.
 This access to an expensive, innovative technology in the late 80s and early 90s allowed me to spend huge numbers of hours learning computer skills, discovering the possibilities of what computers could do, and lighting my enthusiasm for tech-based artistic design.
 I would not have had that chance otherwise.

 By the time I was in high school, my youth group leader, Kerry, saw my passion and offered me a job at his start-up tech company, CodeCorrect (the company—now called MedAssets—has since been sold three times for millions of dollars).
 Though the job was very tedious and sometimes required going line by line through hundreds of pages of medical codes and Medicare policies, I felt incredibly lucky to be working in computers databases right out of high school.
 Kerry also gave me the title Data Integrity Specialist, which boosted my self-esteem in what was a basic entry-level job.

 That job helped me get through my first three years of college and opened the door to even better jobs later in life.
 It also ignited my passion for computer-based design, encouraged me to take Auto-CAD classes in high school, excited me enough to design and print magazines for my little sister on the computer I eventually hounded my parents to buy (“I need it for school!”)—all because I had access to a computer for hours and hours in my youth, and all because someone recognized my passion and offered me an opportunity.